Where: Calais, Red Beach/NPS

 Guide: National Park Service Ranger

-Learn the story of Saint Croix Island International Historic Site, a monument to the beginning of the United States and Canada.
-In 1604, Pierre Dugua, Sieur de Mons, accompanied by Samuel Champlain and 77 other men, established a settlement on Saint Croix Island.
+A National Park Service Ranger will share the story of Saint Croix Island International Historic Site, a monument to the beginning of the United States and Canada.
+In 1604 Pierre Dugua, Sieur de Mons, accompanied by Samuel Champlain and 77 other men, established a settlement on Saint Croix Island.
 Preceding Jamestown (1607) and Plymouth (1620), Pierre Dugua's outpost was one of the earliest European settlements on the North Atlantic coast of North America.

-From Saint Croix Island, Samuel Champlain explored and charted the coast of Norembegue (Norumbega), including the Bay of Fundy and the Atlantic coast as far south as Cape Cod.
-The valuable insights gained from both the Saint Croix settlement and further exploration formed the foundation for a more successful settlement at Port Royal, and an enduring French presence in North American continuing to the present day.
-While the focus of this session is local history, our ranger will also connect you with some fun birding facts from this earliest settlement.
+From Saint Croix Island, Samuel Champlain explored and charted the coast, including the Bay of Fundy and the Atlantic coast as far south as Cape Cod.
+The insights gained from the Saint Croix settlement and from further exploration formed the foundation for a more successful settlement at Port Royal, and an enduring French presence in North America that continues to the present day.
+While the focus of this session is local history, birding facts from this earliest settlement will also be shared.